 Square currentPos;

-// moves the piece to target square.
+// Moves the piece to the target square.

-void move(Square targetSquare);
+void move(Square targetSquare) {

 }